 Third, we found a link between pro-inflammatory cytokine expression in vitro and lung function in vivo.
-IL-8 is a secondary cytokine that is stimulated by autocrine actions of the primary cytokines TNF- α and IL-1 β , which are induced post RSV infection [41, 42].
-In our study, IL-8 positively correlated with IL-1 β supporting this previous work (supplementary figure S2).
-IL-8 has previously been identified as a modifier gene influencing lung function in CF [43, 44].
-Indeed, IL-8 may have a broader role in lung health as links have been found between IL-8 and lung function measures in COPD [45], wheezing in infancy [46] and asthma in childhood [47].
-It is biologically plausible that more IL-8 leads to enhanced recruitment of activated neutrophils with resultant release of more elastase causing progressive lung destruction.
-Indeed, in the setting of RSV infection, neutrophils are an important contributor to airway inflammation [48-50].
-While more work will be needed to connect epithelial in vitro outcomes with in vivo lung function, our data do support a paradigm linking inflammatory stimuli (infections) with IL-8 production, which leads to
+IL8 is a secondary cytokine that is stimulated by autocrine actions of the primary cytokines TNF- α and IL1 β , which are induced post RSV infection [42, 43].
+In our study, IL8 positively correlated with IL1 β supporting this previous work (Figure S2).
+IL8 has previously been identified as a modifier gene influencing lung function in CF [44, 45].
+Indeed, IL8 may have a broader role in lung health as links have been found between IL8 and lung function measures in COPD [46], wheezing in infancy [47], and asthma in childhood [48].
+It is biologically plausible that more IL8 leads to enhanced recruitment of activated neutrophils with resultant release of more elastase causing progressive lung destruction.
+Indeed, in the setting of RSV infection, neutrophils are an important contributor to airway inflammation [49-51].
+While more work will be needed to connect epithelial in vitro outcomes with in vivo lung function, our data do support a paradigm linking inflammatory stimuli (infections) with IL8 production, that leads to neutrophil recruitment with more elastase production and then subsequent lung damage and dysfunction.
+This work is consistent with data from the AREST CF group where bronchoalveolar lavage elastase levels at age 3 months was linked with bronchiectasis at age 3 years [10].